chromaui/chromatic-docs/review.md

 UI tests protect you from accidental regressions.
 But, before you ship, you'll want to invite developers, designers, and PMs to review the UI to make sure it's correct.

-UI Review pinpoints the exact visual changes introduced by a PR.
+UI Review creates a changeset of the exact visual changes introduced by a PR.
 You assign reviewers who can comment and request tweaks on changes that aren't quite right.
 Think of it like a code review for your UI.

 ![UI Review](img/workflow-uireview.png)